Maria Castillo

 Once you have a $500 cushion, the next target is $1,000, then one month of essential expenses.
 Each milestone reduces your reliance on high-cost borrowing and gives you more financial flexibility.
 The psychological benefit is significant too — knowing you have savings reduces financial stress and helps you make better decisions under pressure.

-When a financial emergency hits and you do not have savings to cover it, you still have options that are far less costly than payday loans.
-Here is a practical action plan for Texas residents facing urgent financial needs.
+When a financial emergency happens and you don't have enough savings to cover it, you still have choices that won’t cost as much as payday loans.
+Here’s a helpful plan for Texans dealing with urgent money problems.